jass-gba/voxly-privacy/README.md

-# voxly-privacy
+# AUDNORA-privacy
-Official Privacy Policy for the VOXLY voice recording and audio enhancement app.
+Official Privacy Policy for the AUDNORA voice recording and audio enhancement app.